nwmqpa/GTNH-CropAutomation/README.md

     rm <filename>

-To uninstall all files from this repo, enter
+To uninstall all of the files from this repo, enter

     uninstall